The Floured Table

 FOR THE CHOCOLATE SANDWICH COOKIES

-- Unsalted butter – Using unsalted butter allows you to control the total quantity of salt in the recipe.
-Salt content in salted butter varies from brand to brand.
+Unsalted butter – Using unsalted butter allows you to control the total quantity of salt in the recipe.
 Melting the butter makes this a really easy cookie recipe to whip together without a mixer.
 It also gives you a more chewy, dense cookie.

-- Egg - Should be at room temperature prior to adding.
+Egg - One large egg should be at room temperature prior to adding.

-- Mascarpone cheese - The mascarpone should be added chilled, directly from the fridge.
-It's soft enough that you can incorporate it into the batter while cold with no issue.
+Mascarpone cheese - The mascarpone should be added chilled, directly from the fridge.
+It's soft enough to incorporate it into the batter while cold with no issue.

 FOR THE COFFEE MASCARPONE FROSTING

-- Mascarpone cheese - The mascarpone should be chilled and added directly from the fridge.
-In the US, you can usually source an 8 oz tub of mascarpone in the cheese section of the dairy aisle at your grocery store.
+Mascarpone cheese - The mascarpone should be chilled and added directly from the fridge.

-- Vanilla extract - Vanilla adds flavor.
-We also use it here to dissolve the espresso powder without adding any further liquid to the recipe.
+Vanilla extract - Along with adding flavor, the vanilla helps dissolve the espresso powder without adding any additional liquid to the recipe.

-- Espresso powder - Instant espresso powder flavors the coffee mascarpone filling.
-It’s more concentrated than instant coffee.
-This is the brand that I buy at my local grocery store.
-You can read more about instant espresso powder and its uses here.
+You can read more about instant espresso powder and its uses.
 It’s my go-to when baking with coffee.
 If you can't source any, feel free to use instant coffee granules.
-Be sure they are fully dissolved into the vanilla.
 You might need to use a bit more; taste and adjust as needed.

 Storage